 Does the Hormone Diet Work for Weight Loss?

-U.S. News and World Report ranks the Hormone Diet 34th out of 41 weight-loss diets — not a glowing endorsement.
-Since the diet is so restrictive and you are cutting out many processed foods and sugar, you are likely to lose weight in the first two weeks, but it's not clear how much you will lose or whether you will continue to lose weight after those first couple weeks.
+Because the diet is so restrictive and you are cutting out many processed foods and sugar, you are likely to lose weight in the first two weeks, but it's not clear how much you will lose or whether you will continue to lose weight after those first couple weeks.

 The Centers for Disease Control and Prevention suggests that healthy weight loss occurs at a rate of 1 to 2 pounds per week, which is achievable with a diet such as this.
 However, it is not the initial weight loss that's typically the struggle when you try a new diet — it's keeping the weight off once you start eating normally again.
 This is why most diets tend to fail.